NevoiRubensiene/Poe_the_poetry_box/README.md

 The generator uses context-free grammar to produce free-form poems in various lengths as well as haikus.

 Build using Python 3 in a Raspberry Pi 4 and an Arduino Uno Rev 3

+Video presentation can be found on Youtube at https://youtu.be/MLsjDvG-Hv8